White-tailed eagle: Colouring and field appearance

 The head gradually grows paler over several years.
-The whitish mottling may increase on the upperparts, belly and especially on the underwing area later into their third year (considered the first subadult plumage) and subadult birds can appear fairly blotched with white but much individual variation in coloring is known at this age.
+The whitish mottling may increase on the upperparts, belly and especially on the underwing area later into their third year (considered the first subadult plumage) and subadult birds can appear fairly blotched with white but much individual variation in colouring is known at this age.
 However, this white mottling then fades late into the fourth year and the plumage becomes less contrasting.
 Although sexual maturity is considered to be attained at between five and six years of age, usually the fully white tail and the uniform pale head and neck are not obtained until the eighth year.
-Juveniles first molt in May/June until October/November at just over one year of age.
-Their second molt is the following year in March or April, with two more subsequent molts usually beginning around this time for the next couple of years.
-Like other large raptors, feathers are molted at slow intervals so as not to inhibit food capture.
-Only relatively small proportions of the flight feathers are molted each year.
-Molting occurs more or less continuously, although it may pause in winter if food is in short supply.
+Juveniles first moult in May/June until October/November at just over one year of age.
+Their second moult is the following year in March or April, with two more subsequent moults usually beginning around this time for the next couple of years.
+Like other large raptors, feathers are moulted at slow intervals so as not to inhibit food capture.
+Only relatively small proportions of the flight feathers are moulted each year.
+Moulting occurs more or less continuously, although it may pause in winter if food is in short supply.

 White-tailed eagles of all ages typically perch in quite upright positions on exposed branch, rock or other vantage point, but tend to sit more horizontally on the ground or other level surfaces.
 They have an ample bill with a relatively high culmen, helping to impart a rather narrow and high crowned facial look, especially compared to Aquila eagles.
 The neck is at times unusually long-looking, more so than in the bald eagle, which can give the upper body a vulturine appearance.
 The tail is relatively short, and in some adults it can appear disproportionately stubby in relation to the massive body, and slightly wedge-shaped.
 All ages have a well-feathered tibia but bare tarsi.
 In flight, the wings are extremely broad and deeply fingered, with the usual tendency for at least six fingers to be visible.
 Juveniles are longer tailed than adults, which is usually more evident in flying than perched birds, with sometimes a slightly bulging section of feathers manifesting on the wing secondaries.
 The species tends to fly with shallow wing beats; at times the wing beats can be fairly fast for a bird of this size, but interspersed at times with gliding.
 At a great distance, this flight style may be suggestive of a large brown heron.
 The wings are held flat or slightly upraised at the tip in flight and the white-tailed eagle is well known to soar extensively.
 This species can be surprisingly maneuverable on the wing, usually during aerial displays or dogfights with other birds.
 These eagles may also maneuver by half-closing both wings or fully closing one wing.